Selected Publications about Computational Textiles and Digital Fabrication

 Selected Publications about Architecture, Race, Space and the City

 Davis, Felecia "What if Spaces: practices for diversity, equity, place, identity and change" in Convergent Voices, PLATFORM, Eds.
-Nichole Wiedemann and Charlton N. Lewis, University of Texas Austin School of Architecture, forthcoming fall 2017.
+Nichole Wiedemann and Charlton N. Lewis, University of Texas Austin School of Architecture, 2017.

 Davis, Felecia, Daniels, Yolande, and Wilson, Mabel.
 “Inside and Out: Three Black Women's Perspectives on Architectural Education in the Ivory Tower,” In Space Unveiled: Invisible Cultures in the Design Studio, edited by Carla Bell, 227- 230.
 New York: Routledge Press, 2015.